Goat Milk Soap

 Pure goat milk soap is not inherently antibacterial in the same way that commercial antibacterial soaps are.
 Standard goat milk soap primarily removes bacteria through mechanical washing action rather than killing them directly.
 The soap molecules break down oils and dirt, allowing water to wash away the germs.

 However, many goat milk soaps on the market do contain antibacterial properties thanks to added natural ingredients like tea tree essential oil, eucalyptus oil, or lemongrass oil.
 These natural oils provide the antibacterial effects that pure goat milk soap alone doesn’t inherently possess.
+However, limited data is demonstrating that antibacterial hand soaps offer additional benefits in preventing illness compared to regular soap.

 The distinction is important: regular goat milk soap cleans effectively by removing germs, while specially formulated antibacterial goat milk soap combines this cleansing action with ingredients that actively work against bacteria.
+Current data from health authorities does not show a significant difference in preventing illness between antibacterial and regular soaps.

 How Goat Milk Soap Works Against Bacteria